Please help us by disabling your ad blocker.

 Ken Blanchard (1939) is a well-known American researcher, consultant and writer of several management books, including 30 best-sellers.
 One of the best known theories Ken Blanchard helped to create, together with Paul Hersey, is the Situational Leadership Model, a management model in which effective leadership is related to situations.
+He also developed the ABCD Trust Model, a development tool for giving and receiving trust.

 Biography Ken Blanchard